dipranjan/dsinterviewqns/_sources/contents/Algorithms/Regression.md

 - Linear Regression is good for intrapolation but not for extrapolation so the results can vary wildly
 - When Linear Regression is used but observations are correlated (as in time series data) you will have a biased estimate of the variance
+- Moreover, time-series data have a pattern, such as during peak hours, festive seasons, etc., which would most likely be treated as outliers in the linear regression analysis

 ```